thirdweb-dev/dynamic-contracts/README.md

 The best, most open way to give feedback/suggestions for the plugin pattern is to open a github issue.

-Additionally, since [thirdweb](https://thirdweb.com/) will be maintaining this repository, you can reach out to us at support@thirdweb.com.
+Additionally, since [thirdweb](https://thirdweb.com/) will be maintaining this repository, you can reach out to us at support@thirdweb.com or join our [discord](https://discord.gg/thirdweb).

 ## Authors
 * [thirdweb](https://github.com/thirdweb-dev)